-Several months back, I wrote an article about why landing pages are an indispensable part of marketing.
-And for all you marketers out there who have been going inbound for a while, you probably 'get' why they're important.
+Landing pages are an indispensable part of marketing.
+And for all you marketers out there who have been going inbound for a while, you understand how efficient they are at converting.
 But are you creating enough of them to really scale your lead generation efforts?
-For many of you, probably not.
-Let‘s find out why -- at least in the case of landing pages -- more is better.
+Let‘s find out why — at least in the case of landing pages — more is better.
 And if you’re in a pinch, jump to the information you need:

 While most companies don't see an increase in leads when increasing their total number of landing pages from 1-5 to 6-10, companies do see a 55% increase in leads when increasing their number of landing pages from 10 to 15.
 And look how that leads index number spikes even more when a company has 40 or more landing pages on their website.
 And here's how it breaks down for B2B and B2C businesses: